 Patients who take many different medications tend to be the people who can’t afford them and had been hospitalized recently.
 They can also have trouble doing everyday tasks, have depression or dementia, and/or no social support circle.

 What do people do to afford medications?
-Well, there are pharmacy discount programs.
+Well, there are pharmacy and medication brand discount programs.
 Most of the time people sacrifice basic needs like food and heat, they borrow money, skip dosages to stretch out medication, create credit card debt, or asks for someone else to buy it for them.

 Read more here.